dbt-labs/docs.getdbt.com/website/docs/docs/cloud/privatelink/ip-restrictions.md

 :::note Duplicate IP addresses

 If identical IP addresses are in both the allow and block configurations, whichever is entered second will fail to save.

-If an IP address is put into one list and an IP block that contains the address in the other, the expected behavior is:
+It is possible to put an IP range on one list and then a sub-range or IP address that is part of it on the other.
+Using USA (Range) and NY(sub-range) as an example, the expected behavior is:
-- IP block in blocklist and IP address in allowlist - IP range will be blocked except for the IP address on the allowlist.
+- USA is on denylist and NY in allowlist - Traffic from the USA will be blocked, but IPs from NY will be allowed.
-- IP block is on the allowlist and IP address is on the blocklist - IP range will be allowed but the IP address will be blocked.
+- USA is on the allowlist, and NY is on the denylist - USA traffic will be allowed, but IPs from NY will be blocked.

 :::

 ## Enabling Restrictions

 Once you are done adding all your ranges, IP restrictions can be enabled by selecting the **Enable IP restrictions** button and clicking **Save**.
-If your IP address is in any of the “blocked” ranges, you won’t be able to save or enable IP restrictions - this is done to prevent accidental account lockouts.
+If your IP address is in any of the denylist ranges, you won’t be able to save or enable IP restrictions - this is done to prevent accidental account lockouts.
 If you do get locked out due to IP changes on your end, please reach out to support@dbtlabs.com